 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-Individually Identifiable Health Information (IIHI):
+What is Individually Identifiable Health Information (IIHI)?

 Individually identifiable health information (IIHI) is information that is a subset of health information, including demographic information collected from an individual, and that: